forkandflow/Dottar/README.md

 ---

-Dottar for non python user as .exe will be comming soon.
+Dottar for non python users as .exe will be comming soon.

 ---